 The main duct may be any shape or cross sectional area, so long as the minimum cross section area is provided.
-The illustrations on pages 20 and 21 show the minimum cross section area for multiple dryer round or square venting.
+The illustrations on page 19 and page 20 show the minimum cross section area for multiple dryer round or square venting.
 These figures must be increased 10 square inches when rectangular main ducting is used, and the ratio of duct width to depth should not be greater than 3-1/2 to 1.
 These figures must be increased in proportion if the main duct run to the last dryer to where it exhausts to the outdoors is unusually long (over twenty [20] feet) or has numerous elbows (more than two [2]) in it.
 In calculating duct work size, the cross section area of a square or rectangular duct must be increased twenty (20) percent for each additional twenty (20) feet.
 The diameter of a round exhaust must be increased ten (10) percent for each additional twenty (20) feet.
-Each 90° elbow is equivalent to an additional fifteen (15) feet.
+Each 90° elbow is equivalent to an additional fifteen (15) feet and each 45° elbow is equivalent to an additional ten (10) feet.

-IMPORTANT: For extended duct work runs, the cross section area of the duct work can only be increased to an extert.
-M aximum propertical dct work runs cannot exceed twenty (20) feet more than the original limitations of twenty (20) feet with two (2) elbows.
+IMPORTANT: For extended duct work runs, the cross section area of the duct work can only be increased to an extent.
+Maximum proportional duct work runs cannot exceed twenty (20) feet more than the original limitations of twenty (20) feet with two (2) elbows.
 When the duct work approaches the maximum limits as noted in this manual, a professional HVAC firm should be consulted for proper venting information.